 Then, the destination $d_i$ can not be reached by a shortcut edge in either $S_3$ or $A_1$ whose target is closer than $3n+1$ steps.
 Thus, $d_i$ is reached in one of the two following ways: either $3n+1$ steps are required in reaching it, through forwarding over local edges, or an edge $(c_j,d_i)$ in $A_2$ is used to reach it.
 In the latter case, reaching $c_i$ also requires at least $3n+1$ steps of local forwarding, as no edge in $A_2$ or $S_3$ has an target within $3n$ steps from it, and any edge in $S_1$ that may be this close is not used (by the hypothesis).
 As a result, $C_{\mathcal{S}}(a_i,d_i)\geq 3n+2 $ as at least one additional step is required in reaching the ball of radius $3n$ centered around $d_i$ or $c_i$ from $a_i$.
-This gives $\bar{C}_{\mathcal{S}}^w \geq 5n + W_2|A_2|+1> \alpha,$ a contradiction. \end{proof} When forwarding from $a_i$ to $d_i$, $i \in V$, there may be more than one edges in $S_3$ fitting the description in Lemma~\ref{lemmafromdest}.
-For each $i\in V$, consider the \emph{last} of all these edges.
-Denote the resulting subset by $S_3'$.
-By definition, $|S_3'|\leq |S_3|\leq k$.
-For each $i$, there exists \emph{exactly one} edge in $S_3'$ that is used to forward a message from $a_i$ to $d_i$.
-Moreover, recall that $\ell_0=\ell_3=6n+3$.
-Therefore, the Manhattan distance between any two nodes in $\{c_1,\ldots,c_n\}\cup\{d_1,\ldots,d_n\}$ is $2 (3n+1)+1$.
-As a result, the targets of the edges in $S_3'$ will be within distance $3n+1$ of \emph{exactly one} of the nodes in the above set.
+This gives